An inspirational adult learning centre for everyone

 Retrofit

-As strong advocates of the Retro First philosophy, this project has provided the perfect opportunity to emphasise the importance of re-using and re-purposing existing buildings and improving them with net zero carbon technologies.
+This project provided the perfect opportunity to emphasise the importance of re-using and re-purposing existing buildings and improving them with net zero carbon technologies.
+In the case of Mary Ward Centre, a sleeve of light weight low carbon new build was pulled over the existing retained carbon intensive structure to add and extend the original structure.

 Tim Forster, Sustainability Director